Gherkin Language: Syntax, Format & Examples

 Then [Expected output]

-A Gherkin document has an extension .feature and simply just a test file with a fancy extension.
-Cucumber reads Gherkin document and executes a test to validate that the software behaves as per the Gherkin syntax.
+A Gherkin document has the extension .feature and is simply a test file with a descriptive extension.
+Cucumber reads the Gherkin document and executes a test to validate that the software behaves as the Gherkin syntax describes.

-The file should have extension .feature and each feature file should have only one feature.
-The feature keyword being with the Feature: and after that add, a space and name of the feature will be written.
+The file should have the extension .feature, and each feature file should describe only one feature.
+The Feature keyword begins with Feature: followed by a space and the feature name.

-Background keyword helps you to add some context to the scenario.
-It can contain some steps of the scenario, but the only difference is that it should be run before each scenario.
+The Background keyword adds context to the scenario.
+It can contain steps shared by every scenario; the difference is that those steps run before each scenario.

 Given